ablot/documentation/source/devGuide/introduction.rst

 -------------------------

 In part, you get to decide.
 ACQ4 has many layers of abstraction frameworks, but you aren't required to use any of them.
-Many services provided by the program can simply be embedded in other existing applications.
+Many services provided by the ACQ4 can simply be imported into other existing applications.

 Where Should I Start?